whywaita/myshoes/docs/01_01_for_admin_setup.md

     - Use the latest version in starting job
   - The version of `actions/runner`
   - example) `v2.302.1`, `latest`
+- `RUNNER_USER`
+  - default: `runner`
+  - set linux username that executes runner. you need to set exist user.
+    - DO NOT set root.
+It can't run GitHub Actions runner in root permission.
+    - Example: `ubuntu`

 For tuning values